GEOS-DEV/GEOS/src/docs/sphinx/QuickStart.rst

   ./bin/geosx --help

-This should print out the available command line arguments with their description:
+This should print out the available command line arguments with their descriptions:

 .. code-block:: sh